 With the previous entries save for the Escort Redline Ex, we may have already proven that undetectable radar detectors do not necessarily come with an unattainable price tag.
 However, you can still go cheaper if you are really strapped for cash.

 The Cobra ESD7570 is one of the more accessible options that use a Spectre undetectable technology.
 It falls behind the first three options on the list, but it has the feature nonetheless.

 The Cobra ESD7570 is also less impressive in other aspects.
 The range is lesser than desired, even though it can pick up both radar and laser signals.
 It can also only detect nine bands, which is less than most radar detectors could.
 The device employs a sweeping of signals from all directions, but this has been inconsistent in most conducted tests.
 It also would not be able to tell you the direction of a threat.

 Drivers may find going around the city annoying with the device.
 The Cobra ESD7570 is vulnerable to false alarms even when the radar detector is on City mode.
-It has clear and crisp alerts which one could be thankful for when coming across a real threat, but not so much when these are coming from BSM systems.
+It has clear and crisp alerts that one could be thankful for when coming across a real threat, but not so much when these are coming from BSM systems.

 This Cobra model also does not have the Intellimute feature that automatically decreases the volume of the alerts when ignored or when driving in reasonable speeds.
 The system is easy to get used to though compared to the Radenso XP.